rctsang/nightfall-hacks/README.md

 1. Add a new Snippet
 1. Copy and paste the javascript file into the snippet
 1. Run the snippet (Cmd+Enter)
+1. Reload the page

+### Notes

+Your save data is stored locally in IndexedDB using localforage.
+This cannot be edited except through running snippets in chrome.
+You can check your save data by going to "Inspect -> Applications -> IndexedDB -> nightfall" where it is saved as a stringified dictionary.

 ### Helpful Links